Predominantly a disease of immunocompromised patients. Its incidence has been increasing over the past 20 years.

 High level of suspicion and early institution of combined medical therapy with amphotericin B, surgical treatment, and immune restoration is essential for good outcomes.

-Mucormycosis is a group of mould infections caused by fungi in the class previously known as Zygomycetes, now renamed Glomeromycetes.
-The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and GI infections.
+Mucormycosis is a group of mould infections caused by fungi in the class previously known as Zygomycetes, now renamed Mucormycetes.
+The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and gastrointestinal infections.

 History and exam